Laura Ward

 Made from natural ingredients, including real meat, and with no artificial flavors or preservatives, this range is formulated to support your cat’s lifestyle.

-The Tastefuls product line comes in a variety of flavors and caters for specific needs such as weight control and sensitive stomach.
-It is als enhanced with vitamins and minerals and meet AAFCO standards.
+The Tastefuls product line caters for specific needs such as weight control and sensitive stomach.
+It is also enhanced with vitamins and minerals and meet AAFCO standards.

 Pros